-Mr. West provides a detailed view of cloud computing and how it can be harnessed for the benefit of the enterprise.
-Issues covered include: agile economies, mobile knowledge workers, global organizations, virtual integration, mobile devices, speed of response, economics of cloud computing, cloud technology considerations, and the evolving cloudscape.
+Mr. West provides a detailed view of cloud computing and how it can be harnessed for benefit.
+Issues covered include: agile economies, mobile knowledge workers, the cloud, and global organizations

-In this presentation recorded at QCon SF 2008, Jeff Brown presents Gallio, a test automation platform, and MbUnit, a test automation framework for .NET.
-He shows how a test framework works on Gallio and talks about the difficulties faced when building such a platform.
+Jeff Brown presents Gallio, a test automation platform, and MbUnit, a test automation framework for .NET.
+He shows how DbUnit works on Gallio and talks about the challenges to create such a platform.

-Dave Carroll presents Force.com as a platform for creating enterprise applications in the Cloud using Web service APIs, server side logic, service oriented application support and application lifecycle management service: delivering your application offline or to a mobile device.
-Dave covers issues, like scalability, huge data sets, security and developer success.
+Dave Carroll describes Force.com as a platform for creating enterprise applications in the Cloud using web service APIs, server side logic, service oriented application support and ALM services.